amsszhao/Multi-d_inviscid_Saint-Venant_eqs/time-evolution solvers/herringbone flows/README.md

 ## Description

-One should first run python files to generate raw date files and then run matlab files to generate movies.
+One should first run python files to generate raw date files and then run matlab files to make movies.

 Movies are downloadable from https://zenodo.org/record/8288643.